 A common concern for many people going through bankruptcy is whether they will be able to reestablish their credit after the bankruptcy process has concluded.
 While this may seem like a dangerous thing for someone coming out of bankruptcy, debt is a practical part of modern life that many people simply cannot afford to go without.
 It is important to know that a person will still have options, even after bankruptcy.

 If your finances have reached their breaking point and you need help moving towards a fresh start, you may want to consider bankruptcy.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today to discuss the possible benefits of a bankruptcy filing in your particular situation.
+Contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today to discuss the possible benefits of a bankruptcy filing in your particular situation.

 A debtor heading into bankruptcy should try to remember these three things about credit: